Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 Lake Atitlan: Boat Trip and Full Day Tour with Lunch

 This option is very similar to the excursion we took, which I mentioned earlier.
-It picks you up in Panajachel and lets you visit the villages of Santiago Atitlan and San Juan La Laguna.
-In these villages there is tons of shopping and you get to have a taste of what it’s like to live in that area.
-This is where I rode in the tuk tuk.
+A local guide picks you up in Panajachel and lets you visit the villages of Santiago Atitlan and San Juan La Laguna.
+In these small villages, you will walk through the local market and see lots of areas for shopping.
+You will find fresh produce, street food, and various vendors.
+It’s a great spot to get a feel for what it’s like to live beyond the rural areas of Guatemala.
+This is where I rode in the tuk-tuk.

 Lake Atitlan: Full-Day Kayak and Trek Adventure

 I’m still new to kayaking, but I think it’s so much fun!
-This is one FULL day, packed full of adventure.
-You will get to kayak for about an hour with views of volcanoes, take a short hike, and have lunch at a locals home in the Mayan community.
+This is 3-hours packed full of adventure.
+You will get to kayak with views of volcanoes, then swim or relax on the white-sandy beach.
 This adventure has a variety of sights and history to take in.

 What to DO in Guatemala City

-This full day tour lets you get immersed in the culture of Guatemala.
-You will experience and learn about the architecture, history, and food!
+This 4-5-hour tour lets you get immersed in the culture of Guatemala.
+You will experience and learn about the architecture and history.
+There are 10 sites along the tour, which includes 5 stops.
+All of your transportation and admission is included.
 With the safety of a professionally guided tour, this is the best way to experience Guatemala City.

 Guatemala City: Coffee & Culture Full-Day Tour

-On this delicious tour you will experience culture and history from different cities.
+On this delicious tour, you will experience the culture and history of different cities.
 You will see churches, monuments, and of course a coffee tasting and tour.
 When I was in Guatemala I thought their coffee was DELICIOUS.
-You will definitely enjoy this 9 hour tour!
+Coffee tours are a good reason to learn more about Guatemala.
+You will definitely enjoy this 9-hour tour which ends with visiting the coffee plantations.

 Half-Day Guatemala City Explorer Tour

-If you are interested in a short tour that packs a LOT in then this is the one for you.
-This 3 hour tour covers all of the main city attractions including: the National Palace, City Hall, Plaza of the Constitution, National Library, Metropolitan Cathedral, and the Central Market.
+If you are interested in a short tour that packs a LOT in, then this is a great way to see the highlights.
+This 3-hour tour covers all of the main city attractions including: the National Palace, City Hall, Plaza of the Constitution, National Library, Metropolitan Cathedral, and the Central Plaza Market.
 I love this tour because you get to see so much amazing architecture!
-If you don’t want to spend a long time in the city then this is the best option.
+If you don’t want to spend a long time exploring the big cities then this is the best option.

 What to DO in Antigua